 - vehicle maintenance history and km

-- battery set up and power, ideally your new camper would have 2 batteries; one to start the car and keep it going. and one for the camper power.
+- Battery set up and power.
+Ideally, your new camper would have two batteries to start the car and keep it going.
+And one for the camper power.
 Solar panels will give you extra juice and keep you going when you are in the same spot for several days.

-- water tanks and storage are particularly important if you’re going off the grid for days at a time
+- water tanks and storage are essential if you’re going off the grid for days at a time

 - comfort – make sure the bed is the right size and you can move around inside well enough

-- Personal storage space is important so that you can hide away your belongings and you’re not manoeuvring everything around the camper constantly.
+- Personal storage space is important so that you can hide your belongings and you’re not constantly manoeuvring everything around the camper.

-- Ventilation is important if you plan on cooking inside the van, it also helps if you can open windows at night for air.
+- Ventilation is crucial if you plan on cooking inside the van.
+It also helps if you can open windows at night for air.
 Fly screens are great.

-- Make sure you check seat belts, brakes, suspension, clutch/functioning of the automatic gearbox, all should work well.
+- Make sure you check the automatic gearbox seat belts, brakes, suspension, and clutch/functioning; all should work well.

-- Inspect any rust and any accident damage, a lot of country’s will allow you to get a history report of a car for a small price.
+- Inspect any rust and any accident damage.
+Many countries will allow you to get a history report of a car for a small price.

 - Check that the oil isn’t burnt and there are no contaminants in the coolant.

-- Make sure that there are is no visible (white) smoke from the exhaust or obviously strange sounds
+- Make sure there is no visible (white) smoke from the exhaust or strange sounds.

 - There should be no windscreen cracks or chips.

-- Make sure it has a current roadworthy certificate (if applicable) and we’d recommend to have it looked at by a mechanic.
+- Make sure it has a current roadworthy certificate (if applicable), and we’d recommend having it looked at by a mechanic.

 - If you’re buying a converted van, it also helps to consider who has done the conversion and if they know what they’re doing.
-Ben’s cousin and his girlfriend bought a van in Australia.
-One night, smoke started pouring out from behind the inner wall, beside their bed.
-The fire brigade was called and at one point it looked like the van was going to burn.
-Turns out the person who had done the electrical’s in the back of the van hadn’t installed any fuses and the wiring was on fire.
+For example, Ben’s cousin and girlfriend bought a van in Australia.
+One night, smoke started pouring out behind the inner wall beside their bed.
+The fire brigade was called, and it looked like the van was going to burn at one point.
+It turns out the person who had done the electrical’s in the back of the van hadn’t installed any fuses, and the wiring was on fire.

 Licences and permits

-You will need to be able to present an english version of your drivers licence when you arrive to collect your vehicle.
-If your drivers licence is not written in english then you will need an International driving permit.
+You will need to be able to present an English version of your driver’s licence when you arrive to collect your vehicle.
+If your driver’s licence is not written in English, you will need an International driving permit.
 These are arranged in advance.

-Its also important to know that really big motorhomes can sometimes require a light truck license so make sure that you have the ability and license required if your intention is to hire one.
+It’s also important to know that huge motorhomes can sometimes require a light truck license, so make sure you have the necessary ability and license if you intend to hire one.
 Don’t give your insurance a reason not to pay if something may happen, as you are practically always not insured if you drive without the appropriate license.